rcbops/chef-cookbooks/README.md

 ## Description ##

 This repository contains a collection of [chef](http://www.opscode.com/chef/) cookbooks  that can be used to deploy, and manage, the suite of OpenStack core projects (nova, glance, keystone, swift, horizon).
+[User documentation](http://www.rackspace.com/knowledge_center/getting-started/rackspace-private-cloud) is available in our knowledge center!
+The rest of this documentation is primarily aimed at developers who want to hack on the cookbooks.

 The cookbooks have been designed and written in such a way that they can be used to deploy individual service components on _any_ of the nodes in the infrastructure; in short they can be used for single node 'all-in-one' installs (for testing), right up to multi/many node production installs.